Karakoram Highway: Tourism

 In recent years the highway has sought to become a 'niche' adventure tourism destination although Pakistan attracts few international tourists compared to domestic ones.
 But in recent years, owing to the improved security situation in the country, the number of foreign tourists coming to Pakistan has more than tripled since 2013, standing at 1.75 million in 2016.

 Among the tourist destinations in the country, KKH is deemed as the "third best" by The Guardian.
+BBC Travel cited its popularity to some as "the 8th wonder of the world", while also noting its negative impact on local environment and culture.

 The road has given mountaineers and cyclists easier access to the many high mountains, glaciers, and lakes in the area.
 The highway provides access to Gilgit and Skardu from Islamabad by road.
 These are the two major hubs for mountaineering expeditions in the Gilgit–Baltistan region of Pakistan administered Kashmir.

 The Gilgit–Baltistan Administration of Pakistan-administered Kashmir and the Xinjiang Administration of China have signed an agreement to issue border passes to their permanent residents.
 This pass is valid for a calendar year and is used to travel through Khunjerab Pass only.
 Karakoram Highway has been described as one of the most beautiful destinations in the world.
-KKH provides a cross country road trip from Hasan Abdal, Pakistan to Kashghar.
+KKH provides a cross country road trip from Hasan Abdal, Pakistan to Kashgar.

 Naltar Valley is one of the most scenic valleys accessed via Karakoram Highway.
 The valley offers snow clad mountains, sky high peaks, alpine ski slopes, high altitude lakes, glaciers and mountain passes.
 Bishgiri Lake is one of the highest lakes in Pakistan.
 While Pakora Pass is famous for its glaciers and meadows.